iblind/notes-ubiq/hci.md

 Cognitive load lets us keep in mind how much users must do at any one time.

 _Design alternatives_
-Direc manipulation gives us a family of techniques that we want to emphasize while coming up with our design alternatives.
+Direct manipulation gives us a family of techniques that we want to emphasize while coming up with our design alternatives.
 Mental models provide us with an understanding of how design alternatives might mesh with the user's understanding of the task.
 Distributed cognition gives us a view of interface design that lends itself to design at a larger level of granularity.